josesamos/rolap/README.md

-The goal of `rolap` is to define transformations that allow you to easily obtain ROLAP star databases, composed by fact and dimension tables, from flat tables and to be able to export them in various formats to be used by OLAP query tools.
+The goal of `rolap` is to define transformations that allow you to easily obtain ROLAP star databases, composed by fact and dimension tables, from operational tables and to be able to export them in various formats to be used by OLAP query tools.

 The `rolap` package builds on experience with the